 And then there's the end of his Next Top Eleven Christmas Specials.
 Usually the Critic crying and begging not to do something is great fun, but when he inserts the Star Wars characters laughing manically at him it gets a bit freaky.

 The Red Dragon video features his take on Hannibal Lecter's most famous line, almost as disturbing as Hopkins'.
-Subverted and turned into a Crowning Moment of Funny when after this, we cut to him indulging his posh side and ordering the food from a takeaway.
+Subverted and turned into a Funny Moment when after this, we cut to him indulging his posh side and ordering the food from a takeaway.

-A few moments from Bennett The Sage in the Star Chaser review make his guest appearance in Ask That Guy look like he was giving out candy, with him being dressed in a black and red robe, telling the Critic not to die as he can't played with that way, and getting way too turned on by Critic crying.
+A few moments from Bennett the Sage in the Starchaser: The Legend of Orin review make his guest appearance in Ask That Guy look like he was giving out candy, with him being dressed in a black and red robe, telling the Critic not to die as he can't play with that way, and getting way too turned on by Critic crying.

 The robot thing with human eyes was already creepy in the movie, but they just had to make it pants-shittingly terrifying by dubbing it with Judge Doom's "when I killed your brother" line.
 Thanks for the nightmares, boys.

-In the Transformers cartoon review, the domestic violence joke between Starscream and Megatron is really uncomfortable.
+In the Transformers G 1 review, the domestic violence joke between Starscream and Megatron is really uncomfortable.
 Even the Critic acknowledges it being dark.

 Going back to the early days: Doug's impersonation of the Joker's "why so serious" speech, especially after four minutes of goofing around, makes you want to hide behind a blanket.